 , on the basis of either their postgraduate studies or significant professional experience in the field.

-The 2014 session of the Seminar will be held in Geneva from 7 to 25 July 2014 and will be directed by Mr. Markus Schmidt, Senior Legal Adviser at UNOG.
+The 2014 session of the Seminar was held in Geneva from 7 to 25 July 2014 and directed by Mr. Markus Schmidt, Senior Legal Adviser at UNOG.